ygtuysal/todo-app/README.md

-Created with React.
+Created with React,
-Used Redux for state management
+Used Redux for state management,
-Used Material-UIfor Reactor custom components.
-Project supports GET/POST actions.
+Used Material-UI for Reactor custom components, Project supports GET/POST actions,
-Support fully responsive design.
+Support fully responsive design,
 Used Fake Backend

 # Getting Started with Create React App